By Erin Harris, editor-in-chief

 He and I talked about the top challenges WuXi’s clients bring to the table.
 As you research and visit CDMOs that can potentially execute your vision, consider how you and your team can address these three challenges.
 Does any of this sound familiar?

-Hsu assured me that Wuxi’s clients have more money than time.
-Or, clients have developed a platform and sometimes expect to accelerate this platform without a good process — or any process at all — in place.
-Accelerated timelines to meet an IND date won’t always work for the CDMO or the timelines are unrealistic.
+Hsu assured me that WuXi’s clients often have more money than time.
+Or, clients have developed a platform and sometimes expect to accelerate this platform without a well-characterized process — or very little process in place.
+Accelerated timelines to meet an IND date won’t always work for the CDMO in these circumstances, and the timelines are often aggressive or unrealistic.

-Hsu stressed that the academic vision is different from the manufacturing vision.
-And, so, scientists sometimes have a difficult time accepting that they cannot work on process development forever for testing and manufacturing to begin.
+Hsu stressed that how things work in an academic setting is different from how they work for GMP manufacturing.
+And, so, scientists sometimes have a difficult time accepting that they cannot continue to work on process and must stop making changes to move forward with GMP manufacturing.

-He explains that sometimes clients don’t know what they want or need in terms of the assay development in the timeframe needed.
+He explains that sometimes clients struggle to determine exactly what they want or need in terms of the assay development in the timeframe needed.
 As always, time is a major factor and manufacturing is one of the biggest decisions your organization will make.
-Academic labs vary greatly from manufacturing environments; CMDOs often cannot allow last-minute changes to the process and/or raw materials if they are to meet tight deadlines.
+Academic labs vary greatly from manufacturing environments and have greater flexibility; CMDOs often cannot allow last-minute changes to the process and/or raw materials if they are to meet tight deadlines.

-What has your experience been with partnering with CMDOs and what has your organization learned?
+What has your experience been with partnering with CMDOs and how has your organization learned?
 Email me directly to share your insight.